 Child support cannot be modified retroactively, so if a parent who thinks he or she has reason to change the amount of child support, the parent should contact an attorney immediately.
 The attorney can help calculate what the new amount of child support should be and help determine whether the expense of seeking a modification is worth it based upon the anticipated monthly change in the amount of support.
 In other words, if the change in the amount of child support to be paid or received is relatively small, it may not be worth the time and expense of litigating to have it modified.
 If the parents can agree to modify the amount, it is almost always worth discussing.

 Georgia law also allows the court to award attorneys fees to the parent who wins the child support modification case to be paid by the parent who loses the case.
 That prevents an angry parent from bringing a frivolous case to try to adjust child support.

-If you have a child with special needs that will never be able to live independently and support himself or herself, it is critical to retain an attorney who has expertise in how to handle that situation.
+If you have a child with special needs that will never be able to live independently and support himself or herself, it is critical to retain a child support attorney in Atlanta, Georgia who has expertise in how to handle that situation.
 Since child support cannot be ordered to be paid for an adult child, other means are required to make sure that the child, once he or she becomes an adult, will be supported by both parents.